Márta Grabócz: Research

-Márta Grabócz is the author or co-editor of several books related to signification and meaning in music, music semiotics, musical narratology and contemporary music Her research focuses on new methods in musicology with a special attention given to the analysis of expression and signification in musical forms with respect of benefits from human sciences (literary semiotics, narratology, extra-musical models, etc.) and to the production of various 19th, 20th and 21st c. composers including Franz Liszt, Béla Bartók, György Kurtág, Péter Eötvös, François-Bernard Mâche, Kaija Saariaho, Philippe Manoury, Pascal Dusapin, Jean-Claude Risset a.o.
+Márta Grabócz is the author or co-editor of several books related to signification and meaning in music, music semiotics, musical narratology and contemporary music Her research focuses on new methods in musicology with special attention given to the analysis of expression and signification in musical forms with respect to benefits from human sciences (literary semiotics, narratology, extra-musical models, etc.) and to the production of various 19th, 20th and 21st c. composers including Franz Liszt, Béla Bartók, György Kurtág, Péter Eötvös, François-Bernard Mâche, Kaija Saariaho, Philippe Manoury, Pascal Dusapin, Jean-Claude Risset a.o.
 To date (2021), she has published 168 articles (including chapters in collective volumes, proceedings of international conferences or articles in various national and international journals – in French, Hungarian, English, German and Spanish).
-She was guest speaker at 55 international conferences and symposia (delivering 14 key-note lectures) and many other conferences or scientific seminars at national level.
+She was a guest speaker at 55 international conferences and symposia (delivering 14 keynote lectures) and many other conferences or scientific seminars at a national level.
 She organized (or co-organized) 16 international conferences (including 5 sessions as part of conventions) and 24 other events: study days or lectures, workshops, etc.